CosmWasm/sylvia-book/src/basics/reusability.md

 ```

 We can add and remove admins.
 Now you can add the logic preventing users from incrementing and
 decrementing the count.
-You can extract sender address by calling
+You can extract the sender address by calling
 [`ctx.info.sender`](https://docs.rs/cosmwasm-std/1.3.1/cosmwasm_std/struct.MessageInfo.html).
-It would be also nice if the owner was an admin by default and if adding admins required status of
+It would also be nice if the owner was an admin by default and if adding admins required the status
-one.
+of one.

 # Next step

 We have learned about almost all of the `sylvia` features.
-Next chapter will be about talking with
+The next chapter will be about talking
-remotes.
+with remotes.